makinzm/titanic-with-rust/README.md

 # titanic-with-rust

-## How to run from traing to submission
+## How to run from training to submission

 Before that, you should prepare LightGBM settings : [link](#LightGBM-Settings)